BMwine/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Weekly Outcome from work done:

- Homework Challenges
-Destroy your root account credentials, Set MFA, IAM role Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
+1. Destroy your root account credentials, Set MFA, IAM role

+Use EventBridge to hookup Health Dashboard to SNS and send notification when there is a service health issue.
 Review all the questions of each pillars in the Well Architected Tool (No specialized lens) Create an architectural diagram (to the best of your ability) the CI/CD logical pipeline in Lucid Charts Research the technical and service limits of specific services and how they could impact the technical path for technical flexibility.
 Open a support ticket and request a service limit

-Week 0 — Bootcamp Overview and Introduction to Cloud Spend	19 Technical Tasks	19
-Business Scenario	19
-Weekly Outcome	19
-Possible Spend Considerations	19
-Alternatives and Considerations	20
-Security Considerations	20
-Homework Challenges